nguyetanhdam/ecommerce/README.md

-# React: E-Commerce by Dam Nguyet Anh
+# React project: E-Commerce by Dam Nguyet Anh

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).